 Time frame: Within 52 weeks post-transplant

-Incidence of invasive fungal infections, mycobacterial infections or Pneumocystis jirovecii infection within 24 weeks after starting treatment - Cohort 2
+Proportion of subjects with invasive fungal infections, mycobacterial infections or Pneumocystis jirovecii infection within 24 weeks after starting treatment

 A measure of infection-related morbidity.